deild/mac-bootstrap/README.md

 > Forked & Inspired by from [joshukraine's mac-bootstrap]

-The purpose of this script is to provision a new machine running a fresh install of macOS.
+Bootstrap is a script to provision a new machine running a fresh install of macOS ([Catalina 10.15]).

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.